 Words That Start With P For Kids

-The voiceless bilabial plosive - that's P, to you, - is a simple, basic sound that fits simple, basic words.
-Our P words list for preschool and kindergarten emphasizes simple phonics and ideas your youngest learners will be able to grasp.
-Clear, concrete images and concepts will form the foundation of your youngest students' linguistic development.
+Our P words list for preschool emphasizes simple phonics and ideas your youngest learners will be able to grasp.
+Clear, concrete images and concepts form the foundation of your youngest students' linguistic development.
+Use these P words for kids in your classroom activities and Dolch sight word practice.

 - Pan: Flat cooking vessel